WaterIQ: how strategic UX transformed organisational thinking and a rejected portal

 Research • Product Strategy • UI Design • Accessibility •Prototyping

 Water is one of Queensland's most precious resources.
-Commercial usage is tracked and regulated to ensure a healthy and sustainable system for the state's farmers, irrigators and businesses - vital to their livelihood of those in the agricultural sector.
+Commercial usage is tracked and regulated to ensure a healthy, sustainable system for the state's farmers and irrigators - vital to their livelihoods.

-The WaterIQ portal was built to streamline the mandatory process of submitting water meter readings to the government, but it was failing.
-Adoption sat below 10%, with most users bypassing the portal to email PDF forms with their usage instead - a costly and error-prone process for the department.
+The WaterIQ portal was built to streamline mandatory water meter submissions, but it was failing badly.
+Adoption sat below 10%, with most users bypassing the portal to email PDF forms - costly and error-prone for the department.

-My research revealed the issues were far more complex.
-The engagement shifted from simplifying the UI, to diagnosing why the portal was pushing users away and creating a strategy to transform it from a compliance burden into a valued tool.
+My research revealed far more complex issues.
+The engagement evolved from UI simplification to diagnosing why the portal was actively pushing users away - and how to rebuild broken trust.

 The original portal: a cluttered, information-dense interface that users found overwhelming and confusing.
 Our audit revealed it also failed critical accessibility standards, creating significant barriers for many.

-A pivotal realisation was that our research sessions were often the first time these users felt heard by the department.
-Many were so frustrated they launched into complaints before I could even properly start my planned research session.
-There were both usability issues and a significant erosion of trust between users and the department.
+A pivotal realisation shaped the entire project: Our sessions were often the first time users felt heard by the department.
+Many were so frustrated they launched into complaints before I could begin my planned research.
+This revealed both critical usability issues and a profound breakdown of trust between users and the department.

 Interactive AI-built prototypes, rapidly created between research sprints to test ideas and information architecture.
 Splitting the 19 sessions into sprints let us adapt and evolve as we progressed.

-My research synthesised the portal’s failures into three core issues:
+My research synthesised the portal's rejection into three interconnected issues:

-Critical login friction: the mandatory myID authentication process was disproportionate to the task and created an operational bottleneck by tying access to a single individual.
+• Critical login friction: The mandatory myID authentication was disproportionate to the task and created operational bottlenecks by tying portal access to a single individual - a major problem for farm businesses.

-Zero perceived value: the portal was a one-way data entry form.
-It took users' time and data but gave nothing back - no usage trends, historical data or actionable insights to help them manage their businesses.
+• Zero perceived value: The portal was pure one-way data entry.
+It took users' time and data but gave nothing back - no usage trends, historical data, or actionable insights to help manage their businesses.

-A cluttered, complex and inaccessible layout: the information-dense design was mentally overwhelming and created a significant accessibility barrier, especially for users with impaired vision using scaled-up browsers.
+• Cluttered and inaccessible: The information-dense design was mentally overwhelming and failed critical accessibility standards, especially for users with vision impairments using scaled-up browsers.

 “It’s easier to transfer $100,000 with my bank than it is to log into this system and share my water usage”